perez987/NotarizeDMG/README.md

 # NotarizeDMG

-A macOS SwiftUI utility that notarizes a signed or un-signed DMG image with Apple in three steps, all from a single window.
+A macOS SwiftUI utility that notarizes a signed or unsigned DMG image with Apple in three steps, all from a single window.

 |     |
 |:---:|